 Philippines' Monde Nissin opens 0.14% lower in market debut after $1 bln IPO

-Shares in Philippine food company Monde Nissin Corp (MONDE.PS) opened 0.14% lower in their market debut on Tuesday, marking a flat start for the country's largest ever listing after its initial public offering (IPO) was priced at 13.50 pesos apiece.
+MANILA, June 1 (Reuters) - Shares in Philippine food company Monde Nissin Corp opened 0.14% lower in their market debut on Tuesday, marking a flat start for the country’s largest ever listing after its initial public offering (IPO) was priced at 13.50 pesos apiece.

 Our Standards: The Thomson Reuters Trust Principles.